Heat wave causes increase in electricity consumption in June

 A strong transmission grid with sufficient capacities would reduce the need for redispatch measures and related costs considerably.
 However, all over Austria transmission lines are still lacking or under construction – e.g. Salzburg line (cf. APG network development plan) – which, in 2020, has generated monthly costs of approximately 11 million euros for customers.

 In 2020 there was less need for constriction management (CM).
 On the one hand, this was due to the corona-related lower consumption, and, on the other hand, to the favorable conditions in the power supply industry.
-End of March 2021 the costs for necessary redispatch measures totaled approx. 20 million euros.
-This is almost 5 million euros less than in last year’s reference period.
+End of June 2021 the costs for necessary redispatch measures totaled approx. 51 million euros.

 Structure of RD measures in 2020 to date